This article originally appeared on VICE Canada.

 Is the Vegandale backlash about more than just gentrification?

 I saw other signs of gentrification when I was working [in Parkdale].
-The company I was working for was doing many of the things that are being requested of the Vegandale businesses now… What they were doing was offering their employes just living wages, I was getting paid $10 an hour plus tips, locally sourced goods, over 60 percent of employees were from Parkdale.
-When Grand Electric moved in because they wanted to get into that gentrification nobody had any issues.
+The company I was working for was doing many of the things that are being requested of the Vegandale businesses now… What they were doing was offering their employes just living wages, I was getting paid $10 an hour plus tips, locally sourced goods, and over 60 percent of employees were from Parkdale.

 Is it considered socially acceptable to hate on vegans?